balena-io-experimental/text2speech/README.md

 You should be able to `git push resin master` to your devices!

+You can change the text by setting a `TEXT` environment variable for you app/device.

 **Note**: If you used an already existing application that you've previously pushed other code to you will have to do `git push --force resin master` the first time to delete the previous commits.